 Read the launch article here

-Unitron Blu 3 is available to upgrade - making your hearing aid future proof.
-For instance, if your hearing changes you can choose to upgrade your current performance level to a higher level to suit your new hearing needs.
+Unitron Blu 3 is available to upgrade, so when and if your hearing needs change you can visit your local audiologist and they can program your hearing aids to upgrade.
+So your current performance level becomes a higher level to suit your new hearing needs.

 Unitron Blu 3 is available to trial with FLEX-TRIAL.
-Offering you a real-world assessment of the device and technology.
-Speak to one of our audiologists to find out more information.
+Offering you a real-life evaluation of the device and technology.
+Speak to one of our audiologists to find out more information or to book your own trial.

 You can find out more information below with an excerpt from our range page or visit the Unitron Blu range page here